M+M's: Music video

 Cargo offered the band a small budget to film a music video, to be shot for under $10,000.
-Darren Doane, who had previously worked with MxPx and Pennywise, directed the video.
+Blink-182 selected filmmaker Darren Doane to direct the video after being introduced through mutual friends and becoming familiar with his work on videos for Pennywise and Ten Foot Pole.
+The band and Doane held a planning meeting at a fast-food restaurant in Huntington Beach, California, where blink-182 gave the director just two creative requirements.
+"Their only criteria was to have guns and girls," Doane later recalled.
+"They said, 'We'll do whatever we have to do as long as we can have really pretty girls and shoot guns.'"

 In the clip, the trio wake up in the morning beside their girlfriends (played by hired models) and proceed to steal an item from them.
 They are confronted before a concert later by their significant others, and a gunfight ensues.
 The band's original vision was a bit different: "I wanted the M+M's video to be fifty guys lined up, and have us shooting at their nuts," said DeLonge in 2001.
 "Just a whole video of slo-mo close-ups of these guys' nuts exploding."
 The video was shot at Belmont Park and at SOMA, an all-ages punk and hardcore venue the band often headlined.
-Ken Duario co-directed the clip.
+Ken Daurio co-directed the clip.

 Filming a video made the band gain confidence, although they had no plans to market the video.
 However, the band's new manager, Rick DeVoe, had connections that led to the track being used in various skateboarding, surfing, and snowboarding videos.
 "M+M's" made its first appearance on Good Times, a surfing video directed by DeVoe's friend Taylor Steele.
 An employee of Cargo Music presented the video to MTV, but network executives "threw the tape out at first sight of the girls with guns," remarking, "Why are you showing us this shit?"